ealter/Elm-GUIs/paper/paper.md

 but the idea is that you can build any kind of nicer abstraction on top of it."
 We have done just that.

+When a element changes, `hoverablesJoin` attaches the same hovering signal to the new element.
+If we were to display both the old and the new elements on the screen, hovering over either would trigger the signal.

-With this power, it becomes easy to create an infinite loop.
+More dangerously, it becomes easy to create an infinite loop.
 Suppose an Element shrinks on hover.
 Suppose the cursor hovers on the Element, which is then replaced by a smaller Element, so the cursor is no longer hovering on the Element.
 Then the original Element is put back, but is now being hovered on!